jpmilcent/osm-garmin-map-topo/README.md

 osm-garmin-map-topo
 ===================

-Shell script to generate Garmin img files with OSM and Nasa SRTM data
+Shell scripts to generate Garmin img files with OSM and Nasa SRTM data

 1. Rename config.default.cfg to config.cfg
 2. Give an execution right to france.sh and france-topo.sh : chmox +x *.sh